jacqui-maclean/CurrencyConverter/README.md

+To use this...

+npm install

+npm start

-Using hooks, redux toolkit and trying out different css modules - styled components, css modules and fallback is bootstrap
+This project uses hooks, redux toolkit and different approaches to css - styled components, css modules and bootstrap.
+Framer-motion library used for animation.

 <!-- # Getting Started with Create React App and Redux